delftswa2017/desosa2017/team-scikit-learn/chapter.md

 This chapter describes scikit-learn from the software architecture perspective.
 Scikit-learn is an open source machine learning library in the Python programming language.
 It has been growing and becoming more popular because of its efficiency and simplicity in use.
 Also, the fact that it is an open source library makes scikit-learn not only used by companies but also by individuals.

 The chapter starts with a stakeholder analysis of the scikit-learn library.
 In this section, stakeholders are identified and an analysis is given on how they influence the library.
 This is done through Rozanski and Woods' classification, an additional stakeholders analysis, and a power-interest grid analysis.
 In addition, the project integrators are also identified.
 The section is followed by software views, which consists of the context, development, and deployment view.
 In this section, scikit-learn is explored from different kind of views to give a better understanding on how the library works, both internally and externally.
+Perspective on computational performance gives further explanation on performance of scikit-learn as machine learning library.
 The next section is software debts, which discusses technical debt and testing debt.
 Lastly, the chapter is closed with the conclusion of the whole analysis.

 # Stakeholders Analysis